Jan de Wet

-Johannes Marthinus (Jan) de Wet (10 November 1927 – 13 February 2011) was a Namibian politician and farmer.
+Johannes Marthinus (Jan, Jannie) de Wet (10 November 1927 – 13 February 2011) was a Namibian politician and farmer.

 Politics

 De Wet entered politics as a member of the South African Parliament from 1964 to 1970.
-He then became the Commissioner General of Indigenous People (Commissioner of Bantu Affairs) from 1970 to 1978.
+He then became the Commissioner General of Native Peoples of South West Africa from 1970 to 1978, as a part of the Apartheid government.
 While working in South Africa, de Wet was amongst officials who met then rebel organization South West Africa People's Organization (SWAPO) in Geneva, Switzerland.